zoeskan/MCB185/unit0-setup.md

 Another way to learn Markdown is to compare an HTML or PDF file to its original Markdown plain text source document.
 If you're viewing this document on GitHub, you're viewing it formatted as HTML.
-You can also look at the raw text either on the website or in your forked repo.
+You can examine the raw text either on the website or in your copy of the repo.

 Here are the basics of Markdown: